wdjungst/react-project/README.md

 React Project: State of the Art Web Development
 ===============================================

+A dependency, not a boilerplate, to make your React project a delight to develop with great stuff like hot module replacement and best practices for deployment built in.

 This is brand new, not ready for production unless you are ready and willing to contribute to the project.
 Basically just building something we want here, if it interests you, please help :)